ParaLock/SolidumEngine/README.md

 # Executives And the Working Set !Todo

 Now we will begin to discuss some of the core designated features of Solidum.
-An "Executive" is a user defined/service assisted entity which governs the flow of data through a set of user defined/service assisted "Features" (discussed below).
-An executive takes in a Working Set each execution cycle and may read data from or write data too the Working Set.
+An "Executive" is a user defined, service assisted entity, which governs the flow of data through a set of user defined, service assisted, "Features" (discussed below).
+An executive takes in a Working Set each execution cycle and may read data from, or write data too the Working Set.
 Essentially you may look at an executive as being like a subsystem of an application and the working set as being the partitioned data shared between all executives.

-# Features
+# Features !Todo

 A feature is the atom of your application with regards to Solidum.
 A feature has some set of inputs, a set of outputs and some sort of executed behavior.
-Features are enabled by the "Feature Service" and are connected in the form of a directed graph.
-Features are feed data by their respective parent "Executives" with said executives able to gather statistical information on the features through the "Executive Service" and "Feature Service".
+Features are enabled by the "Feature Service" and are associated in the form of a directed graph.
+Features are passed data by their respective parent "Executives" with said executives able to gather statistical information on the features through the "Executive Service" and "Feature Service".